esluyter/ESThing/README.md

 - Hooks for
   - init/free
   - play/stop
-- Allows you to define `patches`, i.e. 1x1 connections between a specific output of one thing and a specific input of another, with gain control
+- Allows you to define `patches`, i.e. connections between outputs of one thing and inputs of another, with gain control

 ## working examples